 Nepal is not a monolithic astrological culture.
 The practices around the Janma Kundali vary significantly across geography, caste, and community.

 In the Kathmandu Valley, the Newar communities have their own distinctive approach.
 Newar jyotish practice draws on both the classical Parashara tradition and older Tantric and Shakta influences.
 Newars use both the Bikram Sambat (the official Nepali calendar) and in some contexts the Nepal Sambat (a traditional Newar calendar) for ritual timing.
-The Newar ritual calendar is dense — there are far more community festivals and rituals than in hill communities — and the jyotishi's role as muhurta-setter is correspondingly active.
+The Newar ritual calendar is dense, with far more community festivals and rituals than in hill communities, and the jyotishi's role as muhurta-setter is correspondingly active.

 In the hill communities (the pahad regions), the tradition of the family jyotishi is particularly strong among Brahmin families.
 Brahmin jyotishis in these communities are often the primary carriers of Sanskrit learning, and their role blends astrology with religious scholarship.
 These are communities where oral transmission of textual knowledge remained the primary mode of learning into the late twentieth century, and where the relationship between family and jyotishi is consequently among the most traditional in Nepal.

-In the Terai (the plains bordering India), practices often closely parallel those of adjacent Indian states — Bihar, Uttar Pradesh, West Bengal — with regional variations in dialect, calendar, and specific ritual forms.
+In the Terai (the plains bordering India), practices often closely parallel those of adjacent Indian states such as Bihar, Uttar Pradesh, and West Bengal, with regional variations in dialect, calendar, and specific ritual forms.
 Jyotishis here may use the same basic Parashara framework but interpret muhurtas and chart details according to local tradition, which can sometimes produce different recommendations for the same chart than a Kathmandu Valley jyotishi would give.

 Among the diverse groups sometimes collectively called Janajati (indigenous nationalities), the relationship with Brahminic astrology varies widely.
 Some Gurung, Magar, Rai, and Limbu communities maintain strong relationships with Brahmin jyotishis and follow the kundali tradition closely.
 Others rely more heavily on their own indigenous shamanic or ritual specialists for life-event guidance, consulting the jyotishi only for marriage matching or specific ceremonies.
 This pluralism is a living feature of Nepali religious practice rather than a conflict to be resolved.